 Applicants request admission into either full-time or part-time enrollment status.
 Full-time students complete the program in two academic years.
 This requires carrying 16 credits each semester.
 As specified in CSWE accreditation standards, part-time students have a maximum of four years in which to complete all degree requirements, including field experience.
-Part-time students are required to take six to nine credits during Fall, Spring and Summer sessions.
-Please work closely with your MSW Faculty Advisor to ensure you meet all criteria for graduation in a timely manner.
+Part-time students are required to take six to nine credits during Fall, Spring, and Summer sessions.
+Additionally, students must register for no less than 6 credits per semester to qualify for financial aid.
+Please work closely with the MSW Program Director and your MSW Faculty Advisor to ensure you meet all criteria for graduation in a timely manner.

 Most students are admitted into the specific enrollment status to which they have applied.
 However, the MSW program reserves the right to limit the number of full-time and parttime students admitted in any given academic year.
 Students who wish to change their status prior to their initial enrollment may have to postpone starting the program for a full year if all admission slots are full.
-Once enrolled officially (e.g., tuition and fees are paid), students may change their status only with the written approval of the MSW Program Director and the Chair of the Department of Social Work.
+Once enrolled officially (e.g., tuition and fees are paid), students may change their status only with the written approval of the MSW Program Director.